The One-Page Project Design Brief

 I like to say that “the brief is the foundation for the look and feel of your visual brand” or that “it highlights the position of your brand and where you can fly your freak flag.”
 And it’s true.
 Both are aspects crucial to getting a client from where they are, to where they want to be.
 But the brief is also “the value of a client to your business.”

-Haven't moved out of the “red ocean” of competition yet, what's the cost of 3 clients' ability to express what's different about you in unison?
+Haven't moved out of the “red ocean” of competition yet?

 HOW THE BRIEF ADDRESSES A PROBLEM

-For eg: “Clients come to us because we’re able to produce the amount of content they need at the level they need it to be within a certain time frame.”
-But with no idea of the basic steps involved nor any interest in finding out how you move the client from point A to point B, while claiming it as a stand-out aspect of what you're know for.
+A client of mine told me, “Clients come to us because we’re able to produce the amount of content they need at the level they need it to be within a certain time frame.”
+But he no idea of the basic steps involved nor had any interest in finding out how his company moves the client from point A to point B.

 THE LAYOUT FOR THE WEBSITE AND SITEMAP